hannesdelbeke/maya-plugin-template/README.md

 - Plugin setup
   - rename the demo plugin folder
   - add load & unload code to the `initializePlugin` & `uninitializePlugin` methods
+      - `initializePlugin` & `uninitializePlugin` don't follow the PEP8 name convention.
+Do not change this, or they won't run.
   - optionally handle command registration on load & unload
 - Optional
   - replace this `README.md` with your own instructions